nhl/link-move/UPGRADE-NOTES.md

 `LmRuntimeBuilder.connector(connectorType, id, connector)`.
 * `IConnectorFactory` interface is altered to provide extra metadata about the factory and to allow factory composition
 * `IConnectorFactory` factories are now injected as a List, not a Map.
+* `URIConnectorFactory`is deprecated, as the factory treats "connectorId" as a URI,  and this pattern is strongly discouraged.
+Instead, "connectorId" should be a symbolic name resolvable outside LinkMove.
+Also, `URIConnector` is deprecated in favor of `URLConnector`.

 ## Upgrading to 3.0.M1